PankajShegokar/LearningApacheSpark/docs/sources/regression.rst.txt

 Demo
 ----

-The Jupyter notebook can be download from `Decision Tree Regression <_static/DecisionTreeR.ipynb>`_.
+* The Jupyter notebook can be download from `Decision Tree Regression <_static/DecisionTreeR.ipynb>`_.

+* For more details about the parameters, please visit `Decision Tree Regressor API`_ .

 Random Forest Regression